Users will love you for itInnerview: Help the world make progress

 What is a Sales Development Representative (SDR)?

-A Sales Development Representative (SDR) is a sales professional who focuses on the initial stages of the sales process, primarily prospecting and qualifying potential customers to generate new business opportunities for the sales team.
+A Sales Development Representative (SDR) is a sales professional who focuses on the early stages of the sales process.
+Their main job is to identify and qualify potential customers, often called leads, and set up meetings or calls for the sales team to close deals.

-Synonyms: Sales Development Rep, Sales Development Representative, SDR, Lead Development Representative, Outbound Sales Representative
+Synonyms: Sales Development Rep, Sales Rep, Lead Qualifier, Sales Prospecting Representative

 question mark